Bobi Wine: Film career

-He appears in the 2022 documentary Bobi Wine: The People's President directed by Moses Bwayo and Christopher Sharp.
-It was shot over five years and follows Wine and his wife on the campaign trail leading to the 2021 Presidential election.
+He appears in the 2022 documentary Bobi Wine: The People's President, directed by Moses Bwayo and Christopher Sharp.
+It was shot over five years and follows Wine and his wife on the campaign trail leading up to the 2021 presidential election.
 The documentary won a Peabody Award at the 84th ceremony in 2024 and was nominated for Best Documentary Feature at the 2024 Oscars.